SubitDhakal/Portfolio/src/pages/works/work2.md

 - Expertise in slot games development.
 - Played a pivotal role in numerous tasks like in-app update of games.
 - Continuous collaboration with cliets requirements and meeting thier requirements.
+- Designed and developed various 2D games, focusing on gameplay mechanics, animation, and UI/UX design.
+- Integrated game logic with backend systems for real-time data processing and multiplayer functionality.